petersid2022/dotfiles/scripts/README.md

 ## dmenu_power_menu

-Dmenu power menu that uses [xidlehook](https://github.com/jD91mZM2/xidlehook)
+Dmenu power menu that uses dmenu and systemctl.

 ## How do I lock my screen?